-In the spring of 2013, after an extensive application process, nine Kent Place School students were chosen as the second group to participate in The Bioethics Project—a student research program developed by The Hastings Center, an internationally recognized institute for the study of bioethics, and the Ethics Institute at Kent Place, a leader in high school ethics education.
+Beginning in 2012, twelve Kent Place School students were chosen to participate in The Bioethics Project—a student research program developed by The Hastings Center, an internationally recognized institute for the study of bioethics, and the Ethics Institute at Kent Place, a leader in high school ethics education.
 The Bioethics Project is an interdisciplinary program that bridges subjects such as science, philosophy, critical reading and writing, history, and politics.
-This year, the program focused on the issues of “The Donor.”

 The Ethics Institute at Kent Place has developed ethics education for Kent Place School students, teachers, parents and other community members and teacher training for primary and secondary school faculty to help them integrate the teaching of ethics into existing curricula in a variety of subject areas.